PricingFrontier/python-for-pricing-course/docs/index.md

     Learn how and why to adopt python in your pricing workflows
 </center>

-Welcome to our comprehensive [Python for Pricing Course](https://python-for-pricing.co.uk/), built specifically for insurance pricing professionals.
+Welcome to the comprehensive [Python for Pricing Course](https://python-for-pricing.co.uk/), built specifically for insurance pricing professionals.

 Whether you're leading a pricing team, new to coding, or looking to modernise your workflow, this course shows you how Python can transform the way you work; from one-off analyses in Excel to reproducible, scalable, and automated systems.